 Long-term Care Quality

-We gave this nursing home a grade of just D for our long-term care grade.
-This is not one of our better scores.
-For prospective patients in need of a permanent residence as opposed to rehabilitation, long-term care grades are a key measure.
-Once we assessed the volume of care provided by nurses aids and other staff, we turned to the facility's vaccination statistics.
-This nursing home vaccinated 99.64029 percent of its patients for pneumonia, which is more than the vast majority of nursing homes.
-To our surprise, this place was able to limit hospitalizations.
-With only 0.01 hospitalizations per 1,000 long-term resident days, this facility has fewer hospitalizations than many nursing homes.
+We awarded this nursing home a grade of just D for our long-term care grade.
+This is not a score to write home about.
+In a long-term care setting, the primary objective is to keep patients as healthy and safe as possible.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
+One of the statistics we considered in addition to nurse's aid hours is vaccines.
+Thankfully, this facility provided the pneumonia vaccination to 99.64029 percent of its residents.
+To our surprise, this facility was able to limit hospitalizations.
+With only 0.01 hospitalizations per one thousand long-term resident days, this facility has fewer hospitalizations than most nursing homes.
 Sadly, some of its other scores in the category were not as favorable as these.

-Moving on the final category of inspections, this facility did not fare well.
-It received an F in this category.
-This dragged this nursing home's overall score down as we heavily weight this category.
-For facilities with bad inspection grades, you should scrutinize any severe deficiencies found on their recent inspection reports.
-This particular nursing home had 2 deficiencies by CMS.
-The only favorable thing we found is that none of the deficiencies were in the categories that indicate that they created a threat to patient safety or health.
+Moving on our last category of inspections, this facility received a grade that's as bad as it gets.
+With an F in the inspection category, this facility's overall grade was adversely affected.
+When a place has this poor of an inspection grade, you should expect some severe deficiencies on its inspection report.
+Severe deficiencies indicate a risk to resident safety.
+This particular facility had 2 deficiencies on its inspection report.
+The only favorable thing we can say is that none of these deficiencies were in the categories that indicate that they posed a risk to patient health or safety.
 Finally, this facility also received 34 substantiated complaints in recent years.
 This is yet another bad sign.

 Rating Over Time